We kindly ask you to read carefully first the admission requirements’ description.

 13.)
 Do I have to do an internship?

 If you apply for the 4-semester cycle of IMC you have to complete an internship.
 The internship is mandatory and you have to find an appropriate position all by yourself.
-The internship should be fulfilled at an institution or company which is related to the field of media, culture, education or management.
+The internship should be fulfilled at an institution or company which is related to the field of the Master´s program International Media Cultural Work.

 Whether your internship is paid or not highly depends on the company or institution.
 Some companies pay between 300 – 400 €, some others won´t pay anything.
 We highly recommend to choose your internship at a company in which you are interested in and not depending on the salary.
-The salary is not an indicator for the quality of an internship in Germany.
+The salary is not necessarily an indicator for the quality of an internship.
 You can also do your internship abroad.

 Uni-Assist is an institution from outside our University, which we cannot influence.